postech-dao/simperby/docs/protocol_overview.md

 ### Rarely-online nodes

-One of the most important conditions for 'simple' and 'lightweight' node operations is how often the node needs to be online.
+One of the most important conditions for *simple* and *lightweight* node operations is how often the node needs to be online.
 If we want to make the validators run nodes on their laptops, it is not realistic to assume that they will be online 24/7.

 Since Simperby's BFT consensus assumes a partially-synchronous network, rarely-online nodes can be trivially handled because it's no more than one typical case of an asynchrony, if